 Family Therapy

-Family therapy can help families work towards the change they wish to see in a safe, non- judgmental environment.
+Family therapy can help Utah families work towards the change they wish to see in a safe, non- judgmental environment.
 Here at Red Willow Counseling & Recovery, we give you all a space to say how you feel, to hear each other, and to be heard.
 We can help you to identify behaviors that could use work and assist you in learning the necessary skills so that you and your family can heal and be better equipped to work through future challenges as a functional unit.

 What Is Family Therapy?

 Rather than focusing on an individual, family therapy works through issues with families.
-One member of the family isn’t the patient—the family unit as a whole is the patient .No one is singled out and everyone gets the chance to speak their truth.
-The therapist can help to clarify what people were saying and provide guidance and helpful exercises that can teach you the skills you need in order to deepen your family connections, even after you are no longer in therapy together.
+One member of the family isn’t the patient—the family unit as a whole is the patient.
+No one is singled out and everyone gets the chance to speak their truth.
+Your family therapist will act as a facilitator, mediator, and guide, helping keep conversations productive and positive.
+Especially those emotionally charged moments that always seem to end in yelling and tears.
+Our therapists are skilled at creating a safe space for each person to communicate openly while also guiding and mentoring family members to develop healthier communication patterns, empathy for others, and long-term connections.
+The therapist can help clarify what people are saying and provide guidance and exercises that teach you the skills you need to deepen your family connections, even after you are no longer in therapy together.

+Because our focus is long-term improvement and not short-term fixes, Red Willow offers a variety of other Utah family counseling services that can be integrated into your family therapy plan.
+For example, individual therapy sessions may be needed or addiction recovery services.
 Family therapy can be done by itself or alongside another type of mental health therapy, such as if a family member is currently in rehabilitation.
 There are several different types of family therapy as well, each approach focusing on helping people in a different way.
 Sometimes, family therapy is combined with addiction recovery services or with treatment plans for other emotional challenges, so that everyone involved can grow together rather than in isolation.

 Common Issues Addressed

-- Strained family relationships
+Strained family relationships

-- Behavioral problems
+Behavioral problems

-- Coping with the illness of a family member
+Coping with the illness of a family member

-- Sudden changes, like unemployment or a move
+Sudden changes, like unemployment or a move

-- Stressful events or life transitions
+Stressful events or life transitions

 - A family member has a mental health condition, such as an eating disorder